rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a name='affinity' class='anchor' href='#affinity'>Affinity and Anti-affinity Rules</a>

-**Description:** Affinity and anti-affinity rules are structured in the same way as Kubernetes affinity rules.
+**Description:** Affinity and anti-affinity rules are structured in the same way as [Kubernetes affinity rules](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).
-For more information about affinity, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 **Default Value:** N/A